jt0dd/debugger/README.md

 To elaborate on #4, which might not be obvious, with some use-cases:

 - Hook all jumps with destination addresses that seem unusual (not the start address of any local or imported subroutine, nor loop).
-This would be an effective analysis option. against ROPing and dynamically executing code.
+This would be an effective analysis option against ROPing and dynamically executing code.
 - Hook any subroutines which accept untrusted external input.
 This would be effective as part of taint analysis.
 - Hook any subroutine calls which would make code executable (VirtualProtect, for example).